 Data Retention / Minimization

-Salesforce DMP stores PII such as email address or billing details so long as you continue to have a business relationship with us.
+Salesforce DMP stores customer contact information such as email address or billing details so long as you continue to have a business relationship with us.
 You may ask us to delete that information by following the instructions above.

 Correction.
 You have the right to ask Salesforce DMP to correct the personal information that it receives about you from the EU or Switzerland.
-For example, you can provide your gender and age so that it is associated to your browser at the following website: https://www.salesforce.com/products/marketing-cloud/sfmc/salesforce-dmp-consumer-choice/.
-Although Salesforce DMP will attempt in good faith to respond to other requests to correct information, it may not be able to make the correction in all situations.
+Although Salesforce DMP will attempt in good faith to respond to requests to correct information, it may not be able to make the correction in all situations.
 For example, Salesforce DMP may not be able to correct information about you if it would impose an undue burden or expense, or require Salesforce DMP to change information relating to another person.
-You can submit a request to correct information via firstname.lastname@example.org, or via mail to Attn: Salesforce DMP Privacy, 50 Fremont Street, Floor 40, San Francisco, CA 94105.
+You can submit a request to correct information via email@example.com, or via mail to Attn: Salesforce DMP Privacy, 50 Fremont Street, Floor 40, San Francisco, CA 94105.

 Onward transfer.
 As discussed above, Salesforce DMP may share information with third parties that provide Salesforce DMP with service.
 The Salesforce DMP is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 Salesforce DMP complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
 If such an entity takes an action that is contrary to the principles of the EU-US Privacy Shield or Swiss-US Privacy Shield, Salesforce DMP shall be liable for those actions unless it can prove that it was not responsible for causing such actions.